ankit-m/daiict-sen-team-13/meeting_logs/29-01-2016_proposal_and_feasibility.md

 4) About the project work: whatever work assign to person he/she has to complete in time or try to complete before the deadline so that other team member check the work and give some suggestion to that person .

-5) There should be team-involvment in every work of the project.
+5) There should be team-involvement in every work of the project.

 After the norms we made the headline points on the proposal and feasibility report .